Carlton Ware World banner

 trading as Francis Joseph

-During his ownership of the registered trademark, Mr Salmon—without a pottery of his own—outsourced production to various Staffordshire manufacturers, including Moorland Pottery, Peggy Davis Ceramics, and Bairstow Manor Pottery.
-However, most of the businessman's introductions lacked the originality on which Carlton Ware had built its reputation.
+During his ownership of the registered trademark, Mr. Salmon—who had only limited experience with pottery and did not produce any himself—outsourced manufacturing to several Staffordshire-based producers, including Bairstow Manor Pottery, Moorland Pottery, and Peggy Davies Ceramics.
+However, most of the businessman's offerings lacked the originality upon which Carlton Ware had built its reputation.

 Target Audience

-Mr Salmon’s trademarked branded ware was aimed at the so-called “collectibles” and “investment” market, with each piece produced in small limited editions and a multitude of colour combinations, sent with a "Certificate of Authenticity".
+Mr. Salmon’s trademarked branded ware was aimed at the so-called “collectibles” and “investment” market, with each piece produced in limited editions—often in a multitude of colour combinations—and accompanied by a certificate of authenticity.
+Limited editions—a popular marketing ploy still used by businesses today—ranged from as many as 5,000 to as few as 10.
+Over time, edition sizes decreased.

-Numerous trials—including colour trials, studio trials, samples, prototypes, artist’s proofs, and show specials—were created as part of a deliberate strategy to foster perceived rarity among collectors.
-Consequently, these items could be marketed at higher prices.
-Claims were also made that Mr Salmon's ware was being sold on the secondary market (eBay, etc.) for significantly higher prices.
-By 2015, however, these sales methods may have run their course, as production of Mr Salmon’s trademarked branded ware had ceased.
+Numerous trials—including colour trials, studio trials, samples, prototypes, artist’s proofs, and show specials—were created as part of a deliberate strategy to foster a perception of rarity among collectors.
+This sense of exclusivity allowed the items to be marketed at premium prices.
+Also in his publicity material, Mr. Salmon claimed that his ware was being resold on the secondary market (eBay, etc.) for significantly higher sums.
+By 2015, the limited editions market had slumped, suggesting that his sales methods may have run their course, especially as production of Mr. Salmon’s trademarked branded ware had ceased.

 Backstamp-itis!

-At first, the new owner added the letters TM or tm in superscript at the end of the trademark—or, less commonly, the standard registered trademark symbol ®.
-Occasionally, the word Genuine was incorporated into some of Mr Salmon's multitude of backstamps.
+Initially, the new owner appended the letters TM or tm in superscript at the end of the trademark—or, less commonly, his makers used the standard registered trademark symbol ®.
+Occasionally, the word Genuine was incorporated into some of Mr. Salmon's numerous backstamps.

 A small selection of the many different backstamps employed by Frank Salmon during his 18 years or so use of the Carlton Ware registered trademark of 1926 beginning in 1997.